Extra funding for your early years provider

 Is my child eligible for this funding?

-9-23 months, 2, 3 and 4 year olds in state-funded early education will attract EYPP funding if they meet at least 1 of the following criteria.
-If your family gets one of the following:
+9-23 months, 2, 3 and 4 year olds in state-funded early education will attract EYPP funding if they meet at least one of the following criteria.

 4-year-olds in primary school reception classes who already receive the school-age pupil premium are not eligible for EYPP funding.